 The Gundestrup Cauldron: Largest and Most Exquisite Iron Age Silver Work in Europe

-On the 28 th of May, 1891, the Gundestrup Cauldron was discovered whilst peat cutting was being carried out at Raevenose, a small peat bog located near the village of Gundestrup, in the Aars parish, Himmerland, Jutland.
+On May 28, 1891, the Gundestrup Cauldron was discovered while peat cutting was being carried out at Raevenose, a small peat bog located near the village of Gundestrup, in the Aars parish of Himmerland, Jutland.
 When the Gundestrup Cauldron was discovered, it was in a dismantled state, with five long rectangular plates, seven shorter ones, a round plate, and two fragments of tubing.
 These pieces were reconstructed into its present form in the following year by Sophus Müller, a Danish archaeologist.

-The round plate was assumed to be the base of the cauldron, hence it is known also as the ‘base plate’.
-The five longer plates were placed on the internal side of the cauldron, with a space of 2 cm between each of them, whilst the seven shorter ones (it has been suggested that there had originally been eight of them) were positioned on the external side of the vessel.
-The reconstructed cauldron has been measured to be 69 cm in diameter, and 42 cm in height.
+The round plate was assumed to be the base of the cauldron; hence it is also known as the ‘base plate’.
+The five longer plates were placed on the internal side of the cauldron, with a space of 2 cm (0.79 inches) between each of them, while the seven shorter ones (it has been suggested that there had originally been eight of them) were positioned on the external side of the vessel.
+The reconstructed cauldron has been measured to be 69 cm (27.17 inches) in diameter, and 42 cm (16.54 inches) in height.

 The central medallion of the base plate, from a replica ( CC BY-SA 3.0 )

-It is generally accepted that the Gundestrup Cauldron was made at some point of time during the 2 nd or 1 st century BC.
-It has been discovered, based on palaeobotanical investigation of the surrounding peat, that when the cauldron was deposited, the land had been dry, and that the peat bog formed gradually formed over time.
+It is generally accepted that the Gundestrup Cauldron was made at some point of time during the 2nd or 1st century BC.
+Based on palaeobotanical investigation of the surrounding peat, it was suggested that when the cauldron was deposited, the land had been dry and the peat bog formed gradually around it over time.
 It has also been suggested that, based on the way the pieces were stacked together, an attempt had been made to conceal it.

 - Exposing the Roots of the Viking Horned Helmet Myth